The Skill AI Can’t Replace: Why Critical Thinking Is HR’s Most Urgent Priority

 The KPMG study mentioned above highlights risky employee behaviors: 66% use AI outputs without critical evaluation, 56% report making mistakes due to AI use, 48% have uploaded company sensitive data into public tools, and 63% have seen/heard employees using AI inappropriately.
 According to this study, only 47% of employees report receiving AI training and only 51% believe they can use AI effectively.

-• Foster a culture where every employee understands they play the role of “human in the loop.”
+• Foster a culture where every employee understands they play the role of “Human-in-the-Loop.”

 • Educate against passive AI consumption and of the importance of critically evaluating AI output.